-- Program maps will reduce time to completion of programs, reduce unit accumulation (and thus reduce costs), and begin to "level the playing field" between first generation students and "non-first generation" students. - · First Year Area of Interest maps will help students explore interests without accumulating "unnecessary" units. - Critical examination of programs and program learning outcomes will result in a more robust and applicable curriculum and pedagogy specifically designed to reduce the racial equity gaps.
+- Program maps will reduce time to completion of programs, reduce unit accumulation (and thus reduce costs), and begin to "level the playing field" between first generation students and "non-first generation" students. - First Year Area of Interest maps will help students explore interests without accumulating "unnecessary" units. - Critical examination of programs and program learning outcomes will result in a more robust and applicable curriculum and pedagogy specifically designed to reduce the racial equity gaps.

-Draft Action Plan Reviewed by DPAC Fiscal/Budget Committee Response and Submitted to Fiscal Services Data: Folymory 26, 2020 Reviewed by Budget Committee: June 3, 2020 Date: February 26, 2020 No additional unrestricted funds requested Fairbing at \$60 at (weeklind will be actilized).
-Existing staffing/supplied will be utilized Funding Source - Grant Funds Already Authorized Award of Innovation: \$50,000 Guided Pathways: \$35,000 Total: \$85,000 Description of how funds will further the Annual Plan Now that existing program maps have been created and vetted, we need a technological solution to help us publish these maps.
-Our hope is that a vendor we choose will be able to use management system (META) and create the output ling and easy to navigate for students.
-Also, we would , 11 internal MIS system, MyEdPlan, so that students already have a pre-populated plan based of has already vetted all the maps to ensure mapping asistency throughout the process of vetting. is work and we expect that they will continue working 1 , with instructional faculty on creating new maps and revising existing programs, as well as vetting them before they go to Curriculum Committee for approval.
-Additional Information Once the program mapping process is streamlined through Curriculum, there will be a need for counseling faculty to continue in order to create, review, and finalize maps.
-There will also be a need for training the Curriculum Committee on how to review and approve new and revi sed program maps.
-Budget Committee s are concerned with ongoing vendor costs for the design of the maps for subsequent years.
-Recommendation Recommendation On June 3, 2020, there was unanimous consent by the Budget Committee to present the · · on Plan Budget Information Form to DPAC as presented.
-Voting Voting 11-Yes, 0-No, 0-Abstentions Action Plan Submitted to Superintendent/President's Response Superintendent/President Approved Date July 23, 2020 Consider Last Sollar Date July 23, 2020 □ Not Approved Kathryrer Jeffery If checked, an explanation will be Superintendent/President provided in writing.
-Superintendent/ Fresident Proceeded to DRAC: Assess 26, 2020 Date: August 3, 2020 Presented to DPAC: August 26, 2020
+Draft Action Plan Reviewed by Fiscal/Budget Committee Response DPAC and Submitted to Fiscal Services Reviewed by Budget Committee: June 3, 2020 Scrvices Reviewed by Budget Committee: June 3, 2020 No additional unrestricted funds requested Date: February 26, 2020 Existing staffing/supplied will be utilized Emoting outring, supplied will be different Funding Source - Grant Funds Already Authorized Award of Innovation: \$50,000 Guided Pathways: \$35,000 Total: \$85,000 10tai. \$03,000 Description of how funds will further the peen created and vetted, we need a technological Our hope is that a vendor we choose will be able riculum management system (META) and create sually appealing and easy to navigate for students.
+Also, we would want the maps to be int egrated into our internal MIS system, MyEdPlan, lated plan based on the program they selected. has already vetted all the maps to ensure mapping consistency throughout the process of vetting. this work and we expect that they will continue working with instructional faculty on creating new maps and revising existing programs, as well as vetting them before they go to Curriculum Committee for approval.
+Additional Information Once the program mapping process is streamlined through Curriculum, there will be a need and counseling faculty to continue in order to - will also be a need for training the Curriculum Committee on how to review and approve ve new and revised program maps.
+Budget Committee Discussion: Budget Committee members are concerned with ongoing vendor costs for the design of the maps for subsequent years.
+Recommendation On June 3, 2020, there was unanimous consent by the Budget Committee to present the Academic and Career Paths' Annual Action Plan Budget Information Form to DPAC as presented.
+Voting 11-Yes, 0-No, 0-Abstentions Action Plan Submitted to Superintendent/President's Response Superintendent/President ■Approved Date July 23, 2020 ☐ Consider La Salla Date July 23, 2020 □ Not Approved Kathry E. Jeffery If checked, an explanation will be Superintendent/President provided in writing.
+Superintendent/Fresident Descented to DDAC Assess 26 2020 Date: August 3, 2020 Presented to DPAC: August 26, 2020